data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-6a-express-postgresql-datastore.md

 ## Migrating the Database

+It's time to specify the database schema.
 For this application, we only need one table, called `robots`.
-Generate a new table migration called `create_robots`.
+Use *Knex* to generate a new table migration called `create_robots`.

 ```` sh
 knex migrate:make create_robots --knexfile db/config.js
 ````

-This command will create a file named something like `db/migrations/20160410205446_create_robots.js`.
+This command creates a file named something like `db/migrations/20160410205446_create_robots.js`.
 Edit this migration file according to the following template:

 ```` js